-A trading licence is the local authority licence offered by county governments (get licence on eCitizen).
-Prices for these licences vary by county.
-You can get a trading licence for as low as Ksh.
+A trading license is the local authority license offered by county governments (get the licence on eCitizen).
+Prices for these licenses vary by county.
+You can get a trading license for as low as Ksh.
 3,000 and as high as Ksh.
 15,000 depending on the location and size of your business.

 2. Music Copyright of Kenya Licence.

-This licence is important if you will have a TV or radio playing in your shop.
-You can get the licence for Ksh.
+This license is important if you will have a TV or radio playing in your shop.
+You can get the license for Ksh.
 2,000 form MCSK offices.

 1. Clippers – Shaving Machine.